TV Time, the TV tracking app with over a million daily users, can now find your next binge

 With TV programming now spread out across a variety of services beyond traditional network TV, it can be hard to know what to watch next and what’s popular, given how much great content there is to choose from.
 An app called TV Time is helping with that, by allowing TV fans to track shows they’re watching, discover new programs and socialize with fellow fans following each episode.
 Now the company is doubling down on its ability to help you find your next show with the launch of personalized recommendations.

-Your recommendations are based on the app’s understanding of dozens of signals, including things like which shows you watched, which you binged through, those your friends watch, those where you engaged in the show’s community, those you’ve favorited, and more.
+Your recommendations are based on the app’s understanding of dozens of signals, including things like which shows you watched, which you binged through, those your friends watch, those where you engaged in the show’s community, those you’ve favorited and more.

 You can additionally filter your recommendations by network, status (ended, upcoming, etc.), genre, service where the show is available and other factors.